stanleyndonj/movie-library/PITCH.md

 ## Stretch Goals
 Once the core functionality is complete, the group plans to explore additional features:
-- **External API Integration**: Incorporate data from a third-party API to enhance the app's functionality.
+- **External API Integration**: Incorporate additional data from a third-party API to further enhance the app's functionality.
 - **Additional Features**: Enhance the app by adding more routes, deeper data interactions, or advanced state management techniques.

 ## Deployment Strategy